-Here are some frequently asked questions and answers about The California Comprehensive Sexual Health and HIV/AIDS Prevention Education Act developed by the ACLU of Northern California (www. aclunc.org/sex\ed):
+Here are some frequently asked questions and answers about the California Healthy Youth Act developed by the ACLU of California www.aclunc.org/sex_ed.

-Is abstinence-only education banned in California?
+Does the law allow abstinence-only education?

-Yes.
-"Abstinence-only" sexuality education, which presents abstinence as the only option for preventing pregnancy and sexually transmitted diseases, is not permitted in California public schools.
-Instruction that emphasizes the benefits of abstinence while focusing exclusively on the failure rates or perceived disadvantages of condoms and other contraceptives is also prohibited by law.
+No. "Abstinence only" sex education, which offers abstinence as the only option for preventing STIs and unintended pregnancy is not permitted in California public schools.